Brownie (guitar): Auction

 On 24 June 1999, Clapton auctioned Brownie through Christie's in New York City to help raise funds for his alcohol and drug treatment center, Crossroads Centre.
 It was sold for US $497,500, becoming the most expensive guitar ever sold at the time, only to be eclipsed by Clapton's other favourite guitar, Blackie, which was sold for US $959,500 on 24 June 2004.
 Brownie can now be seen by the public at the Experience Music Project in Seattle, Washington.
 In 2005, another Stratocaster, signed by a large group of celebrities, including Clapton, was auctioned to benefit the victims of the 2004 Asian tsunami.
 It was sold for US $2.8 million, breaking Blackie's record.

 Custom Shop reproduction

 In February 2013, Fender announced a Custom Shop reproduction of Brownie available exclusively through Guitar Center on 21 March 2013.
-The manufacturer's suggested retail price (USD) of the tribute guitar is valued at US$14,999.00.
+The manufacturer's suggested retail price (USD) of the tribute guitar was valued at US$14,999.00.